-Facebook brings a lot of pleasure to people – it’s an easy way to keep in touch, share photographs and it’s also a great source of information.
+Facebook brings people a lot of pleasure – it’s an easy way to keep in touch, share photographs and it’s also a great source of information.
+And with over 2 billion users, it's one of the most popular services in the world.

-But there is certain information you might be unwittingly sharing on Facebook that you would rather keep private.
+But there is certain information you might want to keep private.
 There are also things you might want to hide from certain people - especially those who are acquaintances rather than friends.

 Tip 1: Lock down your profile